 Twelve of our members (Elected Representatives) are elected by the community to serve on the Community Council.
 The most recent elections took place in October 2016.

 One of our members (Nominated Representative) is appointed by a local interest group.
 We have five vacant seats for such members.

-Twenty of our members (ex-officio members) sit on our body by virtue of being an elected representative for all or part of our area.
+Twenty four of our members (ex-officio members) sit on our body by virtue of being an elected representative for all or part of our area.

 Our elected representatives:

 - David Igoe